Jake-Jasper/Time-lapse-/README.md

 My script for the pi camera and analysis of images.

-For colour histograms use mapinpulating colour.
+For colour histograms use manipulating colour.